-Bad Advice From Health Food Store Employees,
+Transcript: Bad Advice from Health Food Store Employees

 What kind of training did these health food store employees get?
 Most got absolutely none, or in-store training only.
-It is no secret that I’ve been very critical of drug companies biasing medical training— that was much of what my first book on medical education was about.
+It’s no secret that I’ve been very critical of drug companies biasing medical training— that was much of what my first book on medical education was about.
 But what do we think stores are teaching their employees to say?

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena Mylchreest
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena Mylchreest.

 Please consider volunteering to help out on the site.